-Improperly maintained hotel equipment can pose a grave risk to riders.
-Around 30 people are fatally wounded each year in the United States, with another 17,000 serious injuries.
+Improperly maintained hotel equipment can pose grave escalator and elevator accident risks to riders.
+Around 30 people are fatally wounded each year in the United States, with another 17,000 sustaining serious injuries.
 Elevators are responsible for about 90% of these deaths.
 Proper maintenance is required by hotel owners and helps keep equipment running safely and smoothly.

 (Article continues below Infographic)